twocentstudios/twocentstudios.github.com/_posts/2016-06-25-a-deep-dive-into-ios- messages-extensions.markdown

 {% caption_img /images/messages-collapsed-view-small.png The collapsed view of our example extension. %}

 **Message viewing & modification**: for users who have your extension installed, tapping an existing message sent by another user or one they created will launch your extension into an expanded (full screen) viewport.
 Your extension receives the contents of the tapped message in order to configure itself for display and/or editing.
-For users that do not have your extension installed, a web browser will be opened with the message's URL.
+For users that do not have your extension installed, a web browser will be opened with the message's URL (on compatible OS versions assuming an http/https schema).

 {% caption_img /images/messages-expanded-view-small.png One state of the expanded view of our example extension. %}